waimea-cholmes2/The-Bat-Cave-200DTD-Assessment-/docs/Development.md

 I also made a small change to all of the add workout buttons, that they now take you to the workout page instead of the workout form, which i haven't made yet and do need to make.
 ![Alt text](images/home-page-workout-button.png)

+## 06/08/2024

+Last lesson i made a change on how to add and delete exercises from the workouts [image]
+I showed my user and they said
+>> yeah haha that's actually way better, looks like it'll be much easier too